-- 1. Meet with a Counselor to review the documentation from the evaluation service.
-The Counselor will make an initial determination regarding whether any of the courses completed may apply to degree requirements at IVC. - If the Counselor determines one or more of the courses might apply to a degree at IVC, complete a petition requesting the Division Chair of each academic department involved evaluate the request.
-The Counselor will assist in the completion of the petition form and referral to the appropriate Division Chairperson(s). - 3.
-Discuss the request for transfer credit with the Division Chair(s).
-He/she will sign the petition form indicating whether he/she agrees or disagrees with the request. - 4.
-If the Division Chair agrees with the request that credit be granted, submit the petition, transcript and evaluation from the evaluation service to the Admissions and Records Office for the final, official evaluation.
+- Meet with a Counselor to review the documentation from the evaluation service.
+The Counselor will make an initial determination regarding whether any of the courses completed may apply to degree requirements at IVC. - If the Counselor determines one or more of the courses might apply to a degree at IVC, complete a Student Petition requesting the Department Chair of each academic department involved evaluate the request.
+The Counselor will assist in the completion of the petition form and referral to the appropriate Department Chairperson(s) and Dean. - 3.
+Discuss the request for transfer credit with the Department Chair(s).
+He/she will sign the petition form indicating whether he/she agrees or disagrees with the request.
+The request is then forwarded to the Dean of that area. - 4.
+If the Dean agrees with the request that credit be granted, the student is to submit the petition, transcript and evaluation from the evaluation service to the Admissions and Records Office for the final, official evaluation.